Yassmine2020/moukaouil.AI/README.md

 - In this segment, the following steps were taken:
 1. We feed our model by:
-    1.  **File.txt**: This file, scraped from the web, contains general information about startup aspects and information in Morocco.
+    1.  **Data_blog.txt**: This file, scraped from the web, contains general information about startup aspects and information in Morocco.
     2. **Websites and Blogs**: These sources provide insights into competitors in fintech, potential partners, and other relevant and more specified startup aspects in Morocco.

     Example of URLs providing general information about startups in Morocco: